-Loch Ossian Hostel lies within the Grampian Mountains (also known as ‘the Grampians’).
+Loch Ossian Youth Hostel lies within the Grampian Mountains (also known as ‘the Grampians’).
 It is an area steeped in history; some of the first people of Scotland, the Caledonians, inhabited this area during the first century.

 The first ever recorded figure in Scottish history was the Chieftain of the Caledonian tribe, Calgacus.
 This was recorded by the Roman historian, Cornelius Tacitus.
 Apparently, Calgacus and his tribe fought against a Roman army led by Gnaeus Julius Agricola at the Battle of Mons Graupius in AD 83 or 84.
-The Romans were unable to defeat the strong Caledonia warriors, and fled the safety of the south.
+The Romans were unable to defeat the strong Caledonia warriors and fled to the safety of the south.

-While many historians debate the existence of Calcagus, it is clear that there were battles between the Calidonians and the Romans here.
-The Romans were not able to penetrate north of the Grampian Mountains for hundreds of years, resulting in the construction of Hadrian’s Wall to keep the “barbarous” Calidonians out.
+While many historians debate the existence of Calcagus, it is clear that there were battles between the Calidonians and the Romans in the Grampian Mountains.
+The Romans were not able to penetrate north of the Grampian Mountains for hundreds of years, resulting in the construction of Hadrian’s Wall to keep the “barbarous” Calidonians from entering the southern lands.

-There is a special feeling about being in the mountains where the ancient Calidonian tribe once lived- and you’re right in the thick of it at the Loch Ossian Youth Hostel.
+It’s a special feeling being in the mountains where the ancient Calidonian tribe once lived- and you’re right in the thick of it at the Loch Ossian Youth Hostel.

 Walks and Munros from Loch Ossian Youth Hostel

-The Loch Ossian Hostel is a fantastic base for hill-walkers and munro baggers of all levels.
-There are several options of hikes to choose from, but I’ve listed four that begin right at the doorstep of the hostel.
-Walkers may like to begin with the Loch Ossian circuit before dipping their toes into something harder, such as munros Beinn na Lap, Sgor Gaibhre and Carn Dearg.
+The Loch Ossian Youth Hostel is a fantastic base for hill-walkers and munro baggers of all levels.
+There are several hikes to choose from, but I’ve listed four that begin right at the doorstep of the hostel.
+You may like to begin with the circuit around Loch Ossian before dipping your toes into something harder, such as munros Beinn na Lap, Sgor Gaibhre and Carn Dearg.

-All of these routes can be downloaded from the WalkHighlands website.
+All of these hiking routes can be found on the WalkHighlands website.